104222196/GreeLiving/README.md

 # GreeLiving
 Website for GreeLiving.
 Written in PHP.
 Created by Group 6 of COS20031.

-## Necessary software
-This project requires the installation of PHP, Git, Composer (which is a package manager for PHP), and MySQL.
+## Set up instructions

+### Step 1 - Download and set up PHP

-Download PHP: [PHP download](https://www.php.net/downloads.php)  (if you have XAMPP, you can use the `php.exe` file in `xampp/php/` instead.
-However, please make sure that the PHP version is above 8.2 because some packages might not work.
-You can check the version of PHP with `php -v` in the terminal.)
+This project needs PHP to run and you will need a PHP excutable file available on your computer.
+If you already have XAMPP installed, you can use the `php.exe` file that comes with XAMPP.
+Otherwise, go to PHP's website on [this link](https://www.php.net/downloads.php) to find a suitable download option.
+Please make sure that the PHP version is above 8.2 because some packages might not work.

-Download Composer: [Composer](https://getcomposer.org/download/) (during installation, please refer to the PHP executable from the previous step.)
+To check that you have a valid version of PHP installed, type `php -v` in the terminal.
+Note that you may need to add the path to the PHP executable to the system's environment variables so that the terminal can run it.

+In the folder containing the `php.exe` file, copy and paste the file `cacert.pem` in the code directory into the directory `extras/ssl` (on the same directory as `php.exe`.)
+You will need this to run the server.

+Afterwards, copy and paste the `php.ini` file in the source code into the directory containing `php.exe`.
+This file contains important settings to enable our server to work.
+You may wish to back up other `php.ini` files already present if you plan to use them in the future.

+In the `php.ini` file, find the location of the `curl.cainfo` and `openssl.cafile` lines and replace the paths with the **absolute path** to the `cacert.pem` file you added earlier.

+### Step 2 - Download Composer and install packages

+Composer is a package manager for PHP and is used by this project to install several third-party libraries.
+To install Composer, check out the official documentation on [this link](https://getcomposer.org/download/).
+The link has options to install Composer globally, which allows you to use it everywhere on your system, or locally, which restricts Composer to the directory in which it is installed.
+If you do not plan on using Composer in the future and is only looking to test this project, you can install it locally with:

 ```
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"